kieranmv95/styled-components-auto-theme/README.md

 ## Running the project.

 To run the project change into either the `starter-files` or the `solution` directory and run `npm i`.
 Once the install has finished run `npm start` to run the project.
-This will run on PORT XXXX
+This will run on localhost port 1234